26 Oct 2018

 Identify all health and safety risks across every facet of the business -> This is the consultation phase.
 Speak to staff, health and safety representatives and managers to uncover all possible risks.

-- Ask yourself these questions - How severe is the risk?
-What’s being done right now to minimise the associated dangers?
-What else can be done?
-How urgently does this need to take place?
+Assess each on its potential for breaches -> Ask: how severe is the risk?
+What’s being done to minimise the risk?
+What else can be done, and how urgently does this need to take place?

 Create a systematic management plan for each risk -> Wherever possible, eliminate the risks.
 Is it possible to remove the hazard, or are there other ways of performing the same function without the risk?
 If not possible, implement safety procedures and measures to manage and prevent accidents.

 Keep your plan updated -> Things move fast in the workplace.
 Once your procedures are in place, reassess and reconfigure on a regular basis to ensure your plan is still up to scratch.